Skip to content

 5. Submit inc() calls.
 Each increments the slot.

-• Swap value + 1 for safe_add(value, 1) and observe overflow behavior change from wrap to revert.
+• Replace value + 1 with safe_add(value, 1) to change overflow behavior from wrap to revert.